Sergio Corbucci: Legacy

 Corbucci's Westerns were rarely taken seriously by contemporary critics and he was considered an exploitation director, but he has managed to attain a cult reputation.

 The website Cinema Archives ranked Corbucci as the 199th greatest director of all time.

-In 2021, was released a documentary about Corbucci, directed by Luca Rea, Django & Django, that relies to a considerable extent on an interview with Quentin Tarantino.
+In 2021, a documentary about Corbucci was released, directed by Luca Rea, Django & Django, that relies to a considerable extent on an interview with Quentin Tarantino.

 In 2022, German thrash metal band Kreator released the instrumental song "Sergio Corbucci is Dead" as an intro to their album Hate Über Alles.
 According to vocalist/guitarist Mille Petrozza, "Sergio Corbucci was someone who was very anti-authoritarian in his film.
 In all his films, he has a protagonist who rebels against the authorities.
 Often these characters are very obscure.
 I was wondering if there are still people like that who make really political films without trying to preach anything to you.
 It's a bit of a dig at the bands who don't speak their minds out of fear of losing fans."